-RESPOND provides emergency shelter and a range of support services and educational programs to thousands of survivors of domestic violence each year including adults, children and teens regardless of gender, race, religion, age or other characteristics.
-RESPOND staff work with survivors of domestic violence to address their immediate and long-term needs, providing emotional support, counseling, financial resources, information and referrals.
+RESPOND provides emergency shelter and a range of support services and educational programs to thousands of survivors of domestic violence each year including adults, children, and teens regardless of gender, race, religion, age, or other characteristics.
+RESPOND staff work with survivors of domestic violence to address their immediate and long-term needs, providing emotional support, counseling, financial resources, information, and referrals.
 Through RESPOND’s programs, individuals and families in crisis develop the concrete tools necessary to regain control of their own lives – from parenting skills and housing search to financial literacy, and the hands-on experience of advocating for themselves.
-Services are free, confidential and currently offered in multiple languages.
+Services are free, confidential, and currently offered in multiple languages.

 RESPOND’s Supportive Services are available to all victims and survivors of domestic violence.
 They include:

-- Individual counseling and support groups, which help survivors define and meet their goals regarding safety, housing, employment, health care, housing issues, custody, and education.
+- Individual counseling and support groups, which help survivors define and meet their goals regarding safety, housing, employment, health care, housing issues, custody, and education

-RESPOND’s eight-bedroom home is one of the few domestic violence shelters that is wheelchair accessible and ADA approved.
+RESPOND’s emergency shelter location is kept confidential to ensure the safety of program participants.
+Services are available 24 hours a day, 365 days a year.
+RESPOND’s shelter is wheelchair accessible and ADA approved.
 Its spacious Children’s Learning Center offers a safe, colorful play space and programs that promote learning, encourage parental involvement, and connect children and teens to local in- and out-of-school enrichment activities.
 The average length of stay for residents is 4 months.
 RESPOND is proud to accept women and men (or any gender identity) into shelter as well as parents with teenage boys – a rarity in Massachusetts.